-This semester, some Peek in the Stacks blog posts will be authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+This semester, some Peek in the Stacks blog posts will be authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Carlos Vazquez, a student assistant in the International Guitar Research Archives.
 Carlos is a graduate student in the Guitar Performance program.

 Segovia’s visits to CSUN often consisted of concerts and masterclasses.
 An early article about one his appearances can be found in a 1975 issue of the Sundial.
 The article, titled "Segovia Visits CSUN Musicians," is about a masterclass that Segovia taught, and describes both Segovia’s mannerisms and the respect he commanded from students.
 As the article describes, "The Maestro's entrance into the classroom and his departure was met with enthusiastic applause, to which the Maestro, upon both accounts, replied, 'You applaud, but I have not played anything.'"